I suppose it is time we add a nightly 32bpp archive.

 The existing 32bpp extra zoom graphics are mainly not usable with openttd trunk, like no chance to see, which state a signal has.

 Wouldn't it make sense to make the 32bpp and 32bpp extra zoom with same graphics, just more details on openttd trunk level?

-#5 Updated by athanasios over 10 years ago
+#5 Updated by athanasios almost 11 years ago

 I didn't have in mind a separate project.
 (Just to keep in a separate zip or tar the pngs available.)
 The 32bpp pngs will not be yet another replacement set for the original grfs.
 No grfs here.
 Just pngs.
 Pngs just display in place of the pcxs when you run the game in 32bpp and do nothing more.
 So no extra code is needed (except the x and y offsets set in the png file itself), and no compilation like a grf.
 I now see that mentioning about OpenGFX32 or ogfx32 will cause some confusion to outsiders.
 Maybe we can use something like 'OpenGFX_32bpp sprites' or 'OpenGFX_pngs' or simply '32bpp_pngs'.